IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Host: server.example.com
 ```

 If the access request is granted (by the user or some other access policy), the Authorization Server issues an authorization code.

+The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the "token_endpoint" URL from the Authorization Server Metadata Document to obtain the access token.

 The Authorization server SHALL direct the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
 The response parameter SHALL be as follows:

 - *code* (REQUIRED): The authorization code generated by the Authorization Server.